adamretter/mustache.xq/README.md

 * Clean up whitespace with "&#x0a;"
 * XQuery Lambdas (still haven't thought about how this magic would look like)
 * Partials
-* Rewrite the compiler for XQuery 1.0 without MarkLogic Extensions
+* Rewrite the compiler for XQuery 3.0

 ### Known Limitations